 5.7.
-The EXCOM shall appoint and fix any remuneration of the Executive Secretary and of all such other staff as may in its opinion be necessary, and has the power to delegate the management and secretarial duties of the Association under its control.
+The EXCOM shall appoint and fix any remuneration of the Executive Secretary, Treasurer and of all such other staff as may in its opinion be necessary, and has the power to delegate the management, financial and secretarial duties of the Association under its control.
 The Executive Secretary and Treasurer can be, but need not be, either elected or co-opted members of EXCOM and shall have no voting rights except any vested in them for some other reason (for example by reason of also being elected members of EXCOM).

 5.8.
-The EXCOM shall appoint up to four Vice-chairmen.
-One shall be the Chairman of the Technical Committee, one shall be responsible for international events, one shall be responsible for Public Relations and one shall have special responsibilities as laid down from time to time by EXCOM.
+The EXCOM shall appoint up to four Vice-Chairs.
+One shall be the Chair of the Technical Committee, one shall be responsible for international events, one shall be responsible for Public Relations and one shall have special responsibilities as laid down from time to time by EXCOM.

 5.9.
-The EXCOM shall appoint a Technical Committee to consist of a Chairman, the Class Chief Measurer and no more than 2 other persons.
-The remaining members may be appointed ad hoc by the chairman subject to the approval of EXCOM.
+The EXCOM shall appoint a Technical Committee to consist of a Chair, the Class Chief Measurer and no more than 2 other persons.
+The remaining members may be appointed ad hoc by the Chair subject to the approval of EXCOM.
 The committee shall report annually to the AGM of the General Assembly.

 5.10.
 The EXCOM may appoint such further special or standing Sub-Committees as may be deemed necessary by the EXCOM and shall determine their terms of reference, powers, duration and composition.
 All acts and proceedings of such special or standing Committees shall be reported back to the EXCOM as soon as possible.